-Adding the metric of time to the climate change conversation
+Adding the metric of time to the Global Warming conversation

-We all now know that the global average temperature passing the threshold of 2° above pre-industrial averages is the point where really bad things start to happen… and it becomes much more difficult to slow down the devastating effects of climate change.
-But if you look online and in the media, it’s very hard to find a good reference for when 2° will actually happen.
-Presently, the 2° target floats abstractly in the public mind.
+We all now know that if the global average temperature passes the threshold of 1.5 to 2°C above pre-industrial averages, really bad things could start to happen … and it becomes much more difficult to slow down the effects of global warming.
+But when will we get there?
+And what do we need to do to change direction?
 The Climate Clock acts a public line in the sand and says, this is the date.
 It is a measuring stick by which we can evaluate our progress.

-Humanity has the power to add time to the Clock, but only if we work collectivity and measure our progress against defined targets.
+Humanity has the power to add time to the Clock, but only if we work collectively and measure our progress against defined targets.

 The Clock represents a radical new way to measure climate change, by using a metric we understand.
 This relationship between temperature and time is crucial in the story of climate change but has been largely missing from the narrative.